NIRCam-Specific Treatment of Limiting Contrast

-- Images are taken at roll angles differing by 10°, and differenced in post-processing.
+- Images taken at roll angles differing by 10° and differenced in post-processing

-- Random positional errors of 10 mas and and wavefront errors of 10 nm are introduced between rolls.
+- Random positional errors of 10 mas and and wavefront errors of 10 nm, introduced between rolls

-- False-alarm probability of 6 × 10–7 (5-sigma) is adopted.
+- An adopted false alarm probability of 6 × 10–7 (5-sigma).
 (Normally distributed errors with zero mean are assumed after image differencing.)

 Figure 1 shows the estimated functions Climit(s) for the 5 NIRCam coronagraphs as a function of the apparent separation (s) in arcseconds.

 This is the best information on limiting coronagraphic performance for NIRCam at the current time.
-In the future, with a better understandings of wavefront errors and other technical factors—or when users become interested in different combinations of technical factors—improved calculations of Climit(s) will be made available.
+In the future, with a better understanding of wavefront errors and other technical factors, or when users become interested in different combinations of technical factors, improved calculations of Climit(s) will be made available.